linewriter1024/simplerpgcards/.github/instructions/general.instructions.md

 * Focus on code changes, file modifications, and documentation updates only
 * Do not ever add changes for debugging.
 I debug manually.
 * Use modern Angular 20 constructs
+* Use separate files for templates and styles in Angular